 In this project, we designed and developed a camera-based traffic monitoring and prediction application that uses AI to automatically identify and track vehicles, bikes, and pedestrians.
 The application uses 124 traffic cameras deployed across the City of Calgary and provides near real-time information about vehicles, bikes, and pedestrians traffic flow.
-It also provides a historical overview that shows the traffic volume in different communities across the City.
+It also provides a historical overview that shows traffic volume in different communities across the city.

 How we built it

 Traffic Watch is built using free and open source software, open standards, and open data - YOLO, TensorFlow 2.0, NodeJS and Express, VueJS, Vuetify, and Mapbox GL JS are used to create the system components.
 It collects camera images from the City of Calgary’s open data website every 5 minutes, analyzes them using a machine learning models built by YOLO and TensorFlow 2.0, and displays results on a map.
 Figure below shows Traffic Watch's overall architecture.

 The traffic forecasting model was trained on a local machine and the model was then deployed on Azure cloud infrastructure.
 The Azure Machine Learning SDK for Python was used to deploy the model as an Azure Container Instance.
 After deployment, the Azure ML exposed the model on the containers directly to the internet via a REST API endpoint.
 This endpoint is being consumed by the Traffic Watch's backend API to receive the real-time traffic pattern forecasting.
 The API sends the required payload to the deployed web service and receives the forecasted time series back for the requested camera.
 Details of the Azure ML deployment can be found here.